 Ian Palmer-Smith

-Last year, Ian was recognised as a finalist in the Institution of Gas Engineers and Managers’ Gas Leadership Award, a testament to his authority in the industry.
+Last year, Ian was recognised as a finalist in the Institution of Gas Engineers and Managers’ Gas Leadership Award – a real testament to his authority in the industry.
+He’s even represented Domestic & General at the House of Commons.
+There he informed everyone about the importance of carbon monoxide safety and awareness in the home.

-When not at work, Ian is occupied by taxing his sons to various sporting events, watching football, rugby and more sports,.
+Outside of work, Ian is usually occupied taking his sons to various sporting events, watching football, rugby… and a little more sport.

-To benefit from Ian’s wealth of knowledge on all things gas safety and appliance care, check out some of his blogs below.
+Explore Ian’s wealth of knowledge on all things gas safety and appliance care now.
+You can check out some of his insightful articles below.

 Our blog is loaded with more related articles